-Today: Use your great treasures to ignite the world – I Ching
+Today: Conflict leading to stagnation – I Ching

 Read the text from Richard Wilhelm's translation of the I Ching